-All collection points will be assessed in advanced for their suitability and a risk assessment is carried out for each.
+All collection points will be assessed in advance for their suitability and a risk assessment is carried out for each.
+In most instances, parent/carers are expected to accompany the young person to and from the designated collection point.
+The handover to the passenger assistant will occur when the young person boards the vehicle.